shopware/acceptance-test-suite/README.md

 * `page`: A Playwright page context the actor is navigating.

 **Methods**
-* `goesTo`: Accepts a page object the actor should be navigating to.
+* `goesTo`: Accepts an url of a page the actor should navigate to.
 * `attemptsTo`: Accepts a "task" function with reusable test logic the actor should perform.
 * `expects`: A one-to-one export of the Playwright `expect` method to use it in the actor pattern.